 Use the online form to make a booking.

-Volunteer educator sessions and touch trolleys are not available.
+Volunteer educator sessions are not available.

 The Discovery Centre is closed to school groups.